MaxTheHuman/MaxTheHuman.github.io/README.md

-# Portfolio Page
+# Portfolio Page Not In Use
-This is a portfolio page, made for freeCodeCamp.
+This is a example portfolio page, made for freeCodeCamp.